sherlock-audit/2023-10-perennial-judging/README.md

 Note on fix: we will be removing the liquidation action from the MultiInvoker in another fix (as it will be unnecessary). we may or may not fix the vault side of the issue, since as you've laid out, it has minimal downside.

+**kbrizzle**

+- `MultiInvoker` - Resolved as a side-effect of: https://github.com/equilibria-xyz/perennial-v2/pull/165.
+- `Vault` - Won't fix due to the amount of additional complexity required, considering the low severity and expedient self-resolution.

 # Issue M-10: Settlement fee of unused markets is still charged in Vault

 Source: https://github.com/sherlock-audit/2023-10-perennial-judging/issues/33